-Consumers are emerging from their caves, but now that they have settled into new, digital-friendly shopping habits, expect many of those habits to stick.
+Consumers are emerging from their caves even as are approaching the end of 2021, but now that they have settled into new, digital-friendly shopping habits, expect many of those habits to stick.
 Ecom software developers will have to respond to these habits with an emphasis on:

 - UX.
 A seamless, intuitive customer journey that makes ordering easy, quick, and fun.

 - Security.
 Less exposure to the moral hazard and PR disaster of a cyber breach that exposes sensitive customer data.